dst1202/samsungtidy/CodeBook.md

  - t in a variable name denotes time
  - f denotes frequency
  - X, Y & Z denote axial directions
- - It's not clear from the information provided with the original data set what units these measurements.
+ - It's not clear from the information provided with the original data set what units these measurements are in.

 ##Sources
 [Tidy data paper by Hadley Wickham](http://vita.had.co.nz/papers/tidy-data.pdf)